 But where then is agency?
-That is, how do we situate human action within institutions, as process rather than product?
-For Searle (1995:140-45), the whole hierarchy of institutional facts make up the structure of constitutive rules to which agents are sensitive as part of their "background abilities" that encompass human capacities, dispositions, and know-how related to how the world works and how to cope with the world.
-Such background abilities are thus internal to agents, enabling them to speak, argue and act without the conscious or unconscious following of rules external to the agent assumed by the rationalist calculations, historical path-dependencies, or the normative appropriateness of the older neoinstitutionalists.

-Searle's concept of background abilities is not unique, as he himself acknowledges.
-He sees it as the focus of Wittgenstein's later work and also notes that it is present in Bourdieu's notion of the "habitus" (Searle 1995:127-32).
-Bourdieu's "habitus" resembles Searle's "background abilities" in that Bourdieu sees human activity as neither constituted nor constitutive but both simultaneously, as human beings act "following the intuitions of a 'logic of practice' which is the product of a lasting exposure to conditions similar to those in which they are placed" (Bourdieu 1990:11).
-In psychology, the theory of cognitive dissonance also comes close to what we are talking about here, at least insofar as it refutes assumptions about the rule-following nature of behavior because it shows that people generally act without thinking of any rules they may be following, but then check what they are doing against the various rules that might apply, with consciousness about the rules coming into play mainly where cognitive dissonance occurs, that is, when the rules are contradictory (Harmon-Jones and Mills 1999).
+For Searle (1995:140-45), the whole hierarchy of institutional facts make up the structure of constitutive rules to which agents are sensitive as part of their "background abilities" that enable them to speak, argue and act without the conscious or unconscious following of rules external to the agent assumed by the older neoinstitutionalists by way of rationalist calculations, historical path-dependencies, or normative appropriateness.
+This concept of background abilities is also present in Bourdieu's notion of the "habitus" (as Searle 1995:127-32 acknowledges).
+Bourdieu sees human activity as neither constituted nor constitutive but both simultaneously, as human beings act "following the intuitions of a 'logic of practice' which is the product of a lasting exposure to conditions similar to those in which they are placed" (Bourdieu 1990:11).
+In psychology, the theory of cognitive dissonance also comes close to what we are talking about here, since it shows that people generally act without thinking of any rules they may be following, but then check what they are doing against the various rules that might apply, with consciousness about the rules coming into play mainly where cognitive dissonance occurs, that is, when the rules are contradictory (Harmon-Jones and Mills 1999).

-The ideational processes by which agents create and maintain institutions, whether we grounds these in Searle, Bourdieu, or cognitive psychology, can be summarized by the concept of "background ideational abilities."
-This generic concept is useful in signifying what goes on in individuals' minds as they come up with new ideas or follow old ones.
-But it does not explain much about the processes by which institutions change, which is a collective endeavor.
+But although the concept of such "background ideational abilities" helps us to explain what goes on in individuals' minds as they come up with new ideas or follow old ones, it does not explain much about the processes by which institutions change, which is a collective endeavor.
 It also underemphasizes a key component in human interaction that helps explain such change: discourse.

-We undersell discursive institutionalism if we equate the ontology of institutions with background ideational abilities alone, neglecting what I call sentient agents' "foreground discursive abilities."
+We undersell discursive institutionalism if we equate the ontology of institutions with background ideational abilities alone, neglecting sentient agents' "foreground discursive abilities."
 This is peoples' ability to think and argue outside the institutions in which they continue to act, to talk about such institutions in a critical way, to communicate and deliberate about them, to persuade themselves as well as others to change their minds about their institutions, and then to take action to change them, individually or collectively.
-Even though Searle does not talk about any such "foreground"
+Discourse as an interactive process is what enables agents to consciously change institutions, because the deliberative nature of discourse allows them to have ideas of and talk about institutions as objects at a distance, and to dissociate themselves from them to critique them even as they continue to use them.